Long-Term Use of Botox: What Does the Research Say?

 Dr. Tarek Aesthetics is here to assist you if you need more information tailored to your needs regarding long-term Botox use.

 Make your dreams a reality despite uncertainty.
 Begin your skincare journey with an informed decision.
-Book a consultation with our expert team at Dr Tarek Aesthetics today.
+Book a consultation with our expert team at Dr Tarek Bayazid today.
 You can rely on us to provide insight and direction at every stage.
 Read this article to find out about the price of Botox in Dubai

 FAQs